chen-christopher/connectionsLab/week6/README.md

 ### Reflection

 For this assignment, I felt like I learned a few things.
-Before when I was working with Node, it was primarily with React.js.
+Before when I was working with Node, it was primarily with React.js and I was not too familiar with it.
 I think it was good to play around with vanilla JS and see how the interactions were supposed to work out.
+I'm not too sure if what I did with the requests was the optimal way to do it as I kept getting errors from the server side, but it does work.